-Liability experts have the expertise to determine the cause of accidents, understand design concepts, recognize human factors that may have played a role in accident causation and accident avoidance.
+Liability experts have the expertise to determine the cause of accidents, understand design concepts, and recognize human factors that may have played a role in accident causation and accident avoidance.
 These experts assign responsibility using their education, experience, knowledge, and skills.
 In other words, liability experts help prove that another person or party was at fault or otherwise liable for the accident or event that caused your injuries or the death of your loved one.
 This is a critical element in nearly all personal injury and wrongful death cases.

-These experts have skills in the areas of safety, quality control and design.
-Law firms routinely hire accident reconstruction experts, OSHA experts, MSHA experts and safety experts to determine liability when accidents occur.
-Also commonly hired are insurance industry consultants.
-Insurance consultants determine if one acted appropriately, determine coverage issues and do bad faith analysis.
+Generally speaking, liability experts have specialized skills in the areas of safety, quality control, and product design.
+Law firms routinely hire accident reconstruction experts, OSHA experts, MSHA experts, and safety experts to determine liability when accidents occur.
+They also commonly work with insurance industry consultants.
+Insurance consultants determine if a certain party acted appropriately, determine coverage issues, and conduct insurance bad faith analyses.
 Liability and causation experts help advance the plaintiff’s factual theory of the case and fend off the anticipated defense counterattacks.

-- General damages compensate the plaintiff for the non-monetary aspects of the specific harm suffered.
-General damages are usually referred to as pain, suffering and loss of amenity.
-Examples of these damages are physical or emotional pain and suffering, loss of companionship, loss of consortium, disfigurement, loss of reputation and loss of enjoyment of life.
+- General Damages: General damages compensate the plaintiff for the non-monetary aspects of the specific harm suffered.
+General damages are usually referred to as “pain, suffering, and loss of amenity.”
+Examples of these damages are physical or emotional pain and suffering, loss of companionship, loss of consortium, disfigurement, loss of reputation, and loss of enjoyment of life.

-- Special damages compensate the plaintiff for the quantifiable monetary losses suffered by the plaintiff.
-Examples of special damages are extra costs, repair or replacement of damaged property, lost earnings, loss of irreplaceable items.
-Special damages can include direct losses such as amounts the plaintiff had to spend to mitigate problems and consequential or economic losses resulting from lost profits in a business.
+- Special Damages: Special damages compensate the plaintiff for the quantifiable monetary losses he or she suffered.
+Examples of special damages are extra costs, repair or replacement of damaged property, lost earnings, and loss of irreplaceable items.
+Special damages can include direct losses, such as amounts the plaintiff had to spend to mitigate problems, and consequential or economic losses resulting from lost profits in a business.

-Damages experts give opinion evidence on the value of loss and assign numbers to the loss.
-A damage expert would be very helpful in a car accident case.
-For example, the plaintiff has been paralyzed and will not be able to return to work.
+Damages experts give opinion-based evidence on the value of loss and assign numbers to the loss.
+For example, imagine an individual is paralyzed in a car accident and will not be able to return to work.
 The plaintiff’s attorney will hire a vocational expert to determine the value of the loss of earnings.
-The attorney may also retain other experts such as a pain management expert and a psychologist.
-The pain management expert will explain the physical limitations the plaintiff suffers and will continue to suffer.
+The attorney may also retain other experts, such as a pain management expert and a psychologist.
+The pain management expert will explain the physical limitations the plaintiff suffers and will continue to suffer in the future.
 A psychologist will explain to the jury the pain and suffering from a psychological point of view, which will help the jurors understand exactly what the plaintiff has experienced.